dennyshow/milestone-project4/README.md

 * Navbar - Bootstrap Navbar allows user to for quickly move around the app with help of bootstrap predefined classes.

 * Alert Messages - Allows message returned to user about a bid that has taken effect in the web app.

+* Animate - Allows the use of some predefined classes to increase applications UX.

 * Images - Django ImageField attribute are used to store images in models.
 Images are hosted on AWS3 Bucket to allow hosting on cloud servers.
 Images were acquired via google.